scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 sbt 2 is a new major version of sbt.
 If you're familiar with sbt 1.x, hopefully the jump is not too far, but we have pushed sbt to a more modern standard.
 The headline features are:

-- sbt 2.x uses Scala 3.x for build definitions and plugins (Both sbt 1.x and 2.x are capable of building Scala 2.x and 3.x)
+- sbt 2.x uses Scala 3.x (rather than Scala 2.12) for build definitions and plugins (Both sbt 1.x and 2.x are capable of building Scala 2.x and 3.x)
 - Embraces a simpler build.sbt via common settings
 - `test` changed to an incremental test
 - Local and remote cache system that is Bazel-compatible